 The data was gathered through a mixture of compiling existing partner inventories, conducting community outreach to Yukon communities (between October - November 2018) and an online survey.

 Creating an inventory of climate change initiatives, entities and services will allow us to identify promising practices and where more work might be needed to improve our territory’s self-sufficiency and ability to reduce greenhouse gases and adapt to current climate change challenges.
 This climate change map is linked with the Yukon Food System Inventory Map and as such, does not include climate change initiatives that relate to our food system.
-As part of Year 3 (2019) of the Linking a Changing Climate with a Changing Traditional Diet project, AICBR will also be doing some face-to-face workshops in Yukon communities and developing some educational tools as part of the mapping outreach.
+As part of Year 3 (2019) of the Linking a Changing Climate with a Changing Traditional Diet project, AICBR will be doing some face-to-face workshops across Yukon communities and developing some educational tools and knowledge products to promote the maps and strengthen networks.
 In 2020, a second iteration of the food system and climate change maps will be completed to capture new or missing initiatives, not currently featured.
 If you have a project, you wish to see represented on the map - we invite you to fill out the online survey below.

 Read more about the Linking a Changing Climate with a Changing Traditional Diet project.

 We want to acknowledge our project funder Crown-Indigenous Relations and Northern Affairs Canada (Climate Change Preparedness in the North Program) and Esri Canada.
 Specific thanks goes to Michael Leahy and Susie Saliola, who are part of Esri Canada’s Education and Development team, for their work developing these mapping applications.